angelomorgado/CARLA-Ultimate-Template/src/README.md

 - `__read_vehicle_file(filename)`: Read data from a JSON file.
 - `__attach_sensors(vehicle_data, world)`: Attach sensors to the vehicle based on data from a JSON file.

+### Vehicle Physics Customization

+It is possible to customize the physics of a vehicle based on weather conditions.
+This can be achieved through JSON files.
+One such example can be found in the `test_vehicle_physics.json` file.

+#### Affected Vehicle Physics by Weather Conditions Such as Rain

+- **Mass** affects the vehicle's weight.
+A heavier vehicle may have more traction, but it may also be slower to accelerate and brake.

+- **Tire friction** determines the friction between the tires and the road.
+Higher values result in more grip, while lower values can lead to reduced traction on slippery surfaces.
+Damping Rate:

+- **Damping Rate** affects the damping force applied to the wheels.
+It influences how quickly the wheel's vibrations are dampened.
+Adjusting this parameter can impact the vehicle's response on different surfaces.

+- **Longitudinal Swiftness** influences how the tire responds to longitudinal forces, affecting acceleration and braking.
+Lower values may lead to wheel slip on slippery surfaces.

+- **Drag Coefficient** influences the air resistance.
+While not directly related to the road surface, it can impact the overall dynamics of the vehicle, especially at higher speeds.

 ---
 ## 2- Sensors